Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the 2028 U.S. presidential election occurs.
-It resolves to "No" if the election does not occur by the closing date.
-The market closes early if the event happens, otherwise by November 30, 2028, at 11:59 PM EST, with projected payout 30 minutes after closing.
-Resolution relies on sources including the Federal Election Commission, National Archives, and major news outlets.
+The market resolves to "Yes" if the 2028 U.S. presidential election occurs, and "No" if it does not.
+The market opened on August 14, 2025, and will close early upon the election's occurrence or by November 30, 2028, at 11:59 PM EST, with projected payout 30 minutes after closing.
+Resolution relies on sources such as the Federal Election Commission and major news outlets, and insider trading by employees of source agencies or those with material non-public information is prohibited.

 Available Contracts